More than beer and soccer

 One of the most lively areas in Munich, the north side of Giesing, is right in the hotel's vicinity.
 Originally a working-class area, the district is now a trendy melting pot, that offers a colourful mix of architecture, culture and gastronomy.

-But Giesing is full of contrasts and has more to offer than just beer and football.
+But Giesing is diverse and has more to offer than just beer and football.
 In addition to traditional pubs, you'll also find genuine Michelin star cuisine here, for example, at Gabelspiel.
 And several fancy addresses, like Riffraff or Dantler and of course Charlie, one of our favourite clubs in the city.

 We'd love to update you on all of our favourite places in Munich Giesing below.